-Are there ways you could cut down your living expenses if you needed to, even if you couldn’t live with your family like M$M could?
+Are there ways you could cut down your living expenses if you needed to, even if you couldn’t live with your family as Millennial Money Man could?
 I’d say yes.

 - You could live in a terrible neighborhood, in a run-down part of town, and pay virtually nothing for rent.

-- Or rent a house with a million roommates, instead of living in 1 bedroom apartment.
+- Or you could rent a house with a million roommates, instead of living in a 1 bedroom apartment.

-- Or you could maybe even rent a room in some retiree’s house.
+- Or you could even rent a room in some retiree’s house.

 There are a ton of ways you could cut down your living expenses.
 It’s not that it isn’t possible.
 It’s that most of us make a choice to live in a certain way.
 Anything that doesn’t jive with our choices, we simply assume isn’t a possibility.

 You Can Make Extreme Choices To Reach Your Goals